Week 3 ✂ Feather stitch (TAST)

 You’ve inspired me to try for more variation than I had thought possible!

 Thanks, Faith!
-Heck, I’VE inspired me to try for more variation!
+Heck, I’VE inspired me to try for more variation! 😉 Within the limitations of a font, anyway.

 Oh I was totally amazed by the way you have used feather stitch and the way you experimented it with paintings.
 I just love the long n short feather stitch.